viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 QueryResponse Caching
 -------------------

-Kasper framework provides a way to cache query results based on the submitted query, the cache is enabled per QueryService and is disabled by default.
+Kasper framework provides a way to cache query responses based on the submitted query, the cache is enabled per QueryService and is disabled by default.

 It is based on **JSR 107 - JCache** for selecting a cache implementation.
 By default no cache implementation is provided by the framework you can use any implementation of JCache (for example using ehcache-jcache).